s10wen/kapow-skeleton/README.md

 - Vagrant configuration files
 - A Vagrant database backup script

-On it's own, the Skeleton isn't a lot of use unless you've already got your own Sass, build tool and theme modules to drop into the project.
-Thankfully, the Skeleton is designed to work with the other members of the Kapow! family: the [Sass](https://github.com/mkdo/kapow-sass), [Grunt](https://github.com/mkdo/kapow-grunt) and [Theme](https://github.com/mkdo/kapow-theme) modules.
+On it's own, the Skeleton isn't a lot of use unless you've already got your own Sass, build tool and theme components to drop into the project.
+Thankfully, the Skeleton is designed to work with the other members of the Kapow! family: the [Sass](https://github.com/mkdo/kapow-sass), [Grunt](https://github.com/mkdo/kapow-grunt) and [Theme](https://github.com/mkdo/kapow-theme) components.

 ## Installation